Here's how Israel's 'Iron Dome' stops rockets — and why Ukraine doesn't have it

 The Iron Dome is a mobile air defense system designed to protect against short-range rockets.
 It was conceived in the early 2000s and became operational in 2011.

-There are three parts that make it work, says Tom Karako — the director of the Missile Defense Project at the Center for Strategic and International Studies.
+Three parts make it work, says Tom Karako, director of the Missile Defense Project at the Center for Strategic and International Studies.

 First, there's the radar.
 When a rocket is launched into Israel, the system detects it and collects data on its flight path.